ironbee/ironbee/DEVELOPMENT.md

 LibHTP is currently distributed with IronBee as it is not widely available.
 The source is in libs/libhtp and is included using git-subtree with full history to allow the tree to later be removed.
-Currently 0.5 is tracked.
+Currently 0.5 is tracked, and IronBee is using 0.5.2.

 To update the LibHTP source, you will need a git with subtree support.
 You will need to add the remote: